First-passage properties of the jump process with a drift. The general case: Survival probability SN(n|X0)

 \subsection{Absorption regime}

 We now proceed to the \textit{absorption regime} in which $\mu_1(0)<0$ and the process eventually crosses the origin, $S_\infty(X_0)=0$.
-The analysis is very similar to the one we have just performed in the survival regime.
+The analysis is very similar to that of the survival regime.
 The main difference is that now $\zeta_*(0)<0$, and the contour of integration is shifted to the lower part of the $k$-plane.
-As a result, there is no contribution from the pole at $k=\ii\epsilon$, hence, no pole at $s=1$ for $\hat{S}_N(s\,\vert\,\lambda)$, and the analytic continuation reads
+As a result, there is no contribution from the pole at $k=\ii\epsilon$, hence, there is no pole at $s=1$ for $\hat{S}_N(s\,\vert\,\lambda)$, and the analytic continuation reads